gazebosim/docs/blueprint/install.md

 cd ~/workspace/src
 ```

-All the sources of ignition-Blueprint are declared in a yaml file.
+All the sources of ignition-blueprint are declared in a yaml file.
 Download
 it to the workspace.

 ```bash